Floe-Project/Floe/docs/src/mirage.md

 You can leave Mirage installed if you want to keep using it: Floe will not interfere with Mirage's installation.

 However, Floe is a new plugin with a new name that targets new plugin formats.
 Your old DAW projects that use Mirage will still need Mirage, Floe can't replace Mirage in that sense.

+### The old Mirage installer
+Previously, when Floe was known as Mirage, the installer would also install sample libraries.
+This is no longer the case.
+For Floe, sample libraries have a separate installation process.

+Additionally, the installer used to require an internet connection and an account or download-ticket.
+For Floe, the installer is just a simple offline program with no credentials required.